sanjay-1458/Currency-Converter/README.md

 # Currency Converter

-The Currency Converter is a web application designed to help users convert between different currencies using the latest exchange rates as of (2024-03-06).
+The Currency Converter is a web application designed to help users convert between different currencies using the latest exchange rates.
 This application utilizes the Fetch API in JavaScript to dynamically fetch exchange rates from an external API and display them to the user.

 ![Screenshot 2024-03-19 213333](https://github.com/sanjay-1458/Currency-Converter/assets/121040100/080794e9-e131-428e-93bb-f410d823258a)